 Click on the columns tab to preview the column data and alter the row and column delimiters.

-Click the OK button to close the Flat File Source Connection manager Editor, and click on the Editor columns tab to verify the columns.
+Click the OK button to close the Flat File Source Connection Manager Editor, and click on the Editor columns tab to verify the columns.
 In this tab, we can uncheck the unwanted columns.

-Double click on OLE DB Destination and select the OLE DB Connection Manager, and select [SSIS ForEach Loop File numerator] table present in the Database to insert the new records.
+Double click on OLE DB Destination and select the OLE DB Connection Manager, and select the [SSIS ForEach Loop File numerator] table present in the Database to insert the new records.

 Click on the Mappings tab to check whether the source columns are exactly mapped to the destination columns.